HowardALandman/QTD/src/tdc7201/README.md

     off()

 Asserts reset.
-This will terminate any measurement in progress, and make the chip unresponsive to SPI until the next call to on()..
+This will terminate any measurement in progress, and make the chip unresponsive to SPI until the next call to on().

     clear_status(verbose=False,force=False)